-Employment Services - JobPath
+JobPath - Employment Services

 JobPath is an employment activation service that is provided to help jobseekers find and retain full-time employment.
-Supports from JobPath are aimed at people who are long-term unemployed and people who are newly unemployed but who may need intensive support to find work.
-The Department of Employment Affairs and Social Protection (DEASP) selects clients for JobPath on a random basis.
+Supports from JobPath are aimed at people who are long-term unemployed who may need intensive support to find work.
+The Department of Employment Affairs and Social Protection (DEASP) selects and categorises clients for JobPath based on the length of time they have been out of the labour force.
+Selection is made on a random basis.
 You cannot self-select or apply to go on JobPath.